ice3-software/node-archive-delegate/README.md

 Not really sure.
 It seems valid enough given that I'm making valid use of the `NSKeyedUnarchiverDelegate` to replace decoded objects.

-The only questionable architectural decision I've made is using instances `NSKeyedArchiver` and `NSKeyedUnarchiver` witihn the delegate to actually clone the node data into an instance of its subclass.
+The only questionable architectural decision I've made is using instances `NSKeyedArchiver` and `NSKeyedUnarchiver` within the delegate to actually clone the node data into an instance of its subclass.